akullpp/awesome-java/README.md

 - [Bazel](https://bazel.build) - Tool from Google that builds code quickly and reliably.
 - [Buck2](https://github.com/facebook/buck2) - Encourages the creation of small, reusable modules consisting of code and resources.
 - [Gradle](https://gradle.org) - Incremental builds programmed via Groovy instead of declaring XML.
 Works well with Maven's dependency management.
+- [jar-cart](https://github.com/Sudhanshu-Ambastha/jar-cart) - A modern, zero-configuration package manager and runner for the Java ecosystem written in Go, focusing on developer productivity and build speed.
 - [ReleaseRun](https://releaserun.com) - Dependency health checker for pom.xml and Gradle projects that scans for CVEs and outdated packages.
 ### Bytecode Manipulation